 What works for our family is we have family meal planning, it’s actually a job in our house because I was seriously tired of the kids always complaining about what we were eating.
 What we do is every Sunday we gather in the living room for 10-15 minutes and we plan out what we want to eat.
 We pick easier things on our busier nights and more complex things when we are going to be home.
 Everybody has a say in what we are eating, which means they can’t complain at dinnertime.
 We always have our master list out just in case we need some ideas.
 Sometimes I will throw in there a new recipe I found on Pinterest to the schedule.

-A couple of tips I have learned:
+A Few Meal Planning Made Simple tips I have learned:

 -Don’t try to have a complex dinner idea every night.
 Throw in some Go-to Lazy Girl Meals, especially on busy nights!